-The month of May is jam packed with activities for Anguilla Day.
+The month of May is jam-packed with activities for Anguilla Day.
 In fact, a schedule of activities is published annually by the Ministry of Home Affairs so ensure you get your copy so that you won’t miss out on any of the fun activities.

-Activities during the month of May include the Anguilla Day Primary School Quiz, the Valley Street Fair, Anguilla Day Choir Fest, Sport events including dominoes competitions, netball and basketball competitions and track and field activities and of course our national sport boat racing.
+Activities during the month of May include the Anguilla Day Primary School Quiz, the Valley Street Fair, Anguilla Day Choir Fest, Sports events including dominoes competitions, netball and basketball competitions and track and field activities and of course our national sport boat racing.

 An added bonus is that the Anguilla Literary Festival is also held in the month of May so why not visit Anguilla for the Lit Fest and stay on for the Anguilla Day festivities.